Supplier of Soda Ash (Sodium Carbonate) from Turkey and Dubai

 Historically, soda ash was obtained from the ashes of sodium-rich plants, but today it is produced via industrial methods or mined from natural mineral deposits, such as trona ore.

-Chemical Properties of Sodium Carbonate
+Chemical and Physical Properties of Sodium Carbonate

 • Chemical Formula: Na₂CO₃